vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

   Use this annotation to describe whether Bitfusion device plugin is enabled for this workload.
   - yes: Injecting a Bitfusion dependency and BareMetal Token and adding the Bitfusion prefix to the content of the Container's command
   - no: Do nothing to POD
+  - only-injection: Only Bitfusion dependencies and BareMetal tokens are injected
 - bitfusion.io/gpu-num:
-  Number of GPU the workload requires from the Bitfusion cluster
+  Number of GPU the workload requires from the Bitfusion cluster, Please use integers greater than 0.
+If you enter a decimal, it will be rounded up
 - bitfusion.io/gpu-percent:
+  Percentage of the memory of each GPU ,An integer with values ranging from 1 to 100

 Below is a sample YAML of Pod which runs a benchmark of Tensorflow.
 The variable `hostPath` is the directory where the Tensorflow Benchmarks code resides on the host and it will be mounted into the pod.